 I personally like to work counter clockwise around my knitting loom, whether I'm knitting a flat panel or working all the way around.
 I'm right handed and feel more comfortable holding the hook tool with my right hand and the yarn in my left hand.
 If you are left handed you may want to work counter clockwise.

 Advantages of Removable Pegs

-The other thing you should do is use your different colored pegs if its appropriate to your pattern.
+Use your different colored pegs if its appropriate to your pattern.
 For example, if my pattern repeat is a K2, P2 Rib, then I would set up my loom with a 2 pink peg, and 2 blue peg pattern repeat.
 It will make it easier to keep track of my pattern because I would know that all pink pegs are knit stitches and all blue pegs are purl stitches.